Clinical Psychology and Psychotherapy

 I obtained my masters degree in Clinical Psychology in South Africa where I worked as psychologist both in public and private settings.
 After moving to New Zealand, I worked in Department of Corrections for a few years and I have been in private practice since 2017.
 I have experience in working with a variety of client populations including adults, adolescents, couples, forensic populations as well as a range of complex mental health difficulties.

-I specialise in psychotherapy for low self-esteem and identity issues, trauma (specifically developmental and sexual trauma), intimacy difficulties, problems with attachment, difficulties in forming connections with others, personality disorders and disordered eating.
+I specialise in psychotherapy for low self-esteem and identity issues, trauma (specifically attachment and sexual trauma) and dissociation, intimacy difficulties, problems with attachment, difficulties in forming connections with others and personality disorders.
 I also have an interest in working with individuals who have experienced major life changes such as emigration.

-I have completed a three year certificate with the International Masterson Institute Australia.
+I have completed a three year certificate and a two-year advanced certificate with the International Masterson Institute Australia.
 It is a form of psychoanalytic psychotherapy based on the work of Professor James F. Masterson, which integrates developmental, attachment, and object relations theories with recent findings in neuro-biological brain research.
 It focuses on client's defences to facilitate emergence of the real self.
-I am currently in process of completing a further two years of the advanced segment of Masterson Psychoanalytic Psychotherapy with the International Masterson Institute Australia.
+I am currently a faculty member of the International Masterson Institute Australia where I lecture and supervise postgraduate students.

 Qualifications and Memberships